solariachip/solariachip.github.io/_posts/2023-04-24-Questioning-and-Filtering.md

 tags: culture philosophy
 ---

 You might have come across the concept of the "triple filter" accredited to [Socrates](https://plato.stanford.edu/entries/socrates/).
-More or less, the story goes,
+More or less, the story goes:

 Sometime between 469 to 399 BC in Ancient Greece, a man attempts to initiate a conversation with Socrates, implicating a piece of gossip he had heard, either: "Do you know what I just heard about...?" or "You're not going to believe what I heard about...!"
 The latter rendition even echos contemporary clickbait common around the internet.